 From here, you can scroll down the Ad Set creation window to the Audience section.
 This is where we can enter our target details.

 Identifying Platform Audience Sizes For A Target Audience

 To demonstrate, I’ll use a very general audience of everyone in California aged 25-35:

 Notice that the platform tells us our Potential Reach.
 In this case, it’s 9,600,000 people.
-You can ignore the Estimated Daily Results section for now, as this is based on the schedule, budget, and ad account history.
+You can ignore the Estimated Daily Results section for now, as this is based on the schedule, A budget is an amount you're willing to spend on your Facebook campaigns or ad sets on a daily or lifetime basis., and ad account history.
 Since we’re just looking at the overall audience number, these more specific results are not important.

 The 9,600,000 people in this example are based on automatic placements.
 These placements are selected by default.

 For my setup, this normally includes Facebook Feeds, Instant Articles, Right Column, and Marketplace, along with Instagram Feed and Stories, and various Audience Network and Messenger placements.

 If we would like to understand specific audience sizes for different types of placements, we can do so by making changes to the placement(s) selected.
 The placements section is further down the Ad Set edit screen: